jasonadki/Langchain_Examples/README.md

 LangchainExampleApplications

-To run create a .env file with the keys in the format:\n OPENAI_API_KEY=XXX
+To run create a .env file with the keys in the format:<br/>
+OPENAI_API_KEY=XXX